cloudflare/cloudflare-docs/content/spectrum/reference/simple-proxy-protocol-header.md

 ## Client Address

-128-bit address of the originator of the proxied UDP datagram, that is the client.
-An IPv6 address if the client used IPv6 addressing, or an IPv4-mapped IPv6 address (see [RFC 4291](https://tools.ietf.org/html/rfc4291)) in case of an IPv4 client.
+128-bit address of the originator of the proxied UDP datagram, that is, the client.
+An IPv6 address if the client used IPv6 addressing, or an IPv4-mapped IPv6 address (refer to [RFC 4291](https://tools.ietf.org/html/rfc4291)) in case of an IPv4 client.

 ## Proxy address